ExpressionEngine/ExpressionEngine-User-Guide/source/development/conversion/modules.rst

 The Table library is the other resource you'll find invaluable when creating your views.
 It will often prove easier and cleaner than hard coding your table markup (though you can do that as well).
-Here's another sample from or fortunes module: in this case, it's the original 'view' page- where you can see your existing fortunes and select fortunes to modify or delete. (**NOTE:** The `Module tutorial <../../development/module_tutorial.html#view_files>`_ explains views further.)
+Here's another sample from or fortunes module: in this case, it's the original 'view' page- where you can see your existing fortunes and select fortunes to modify or delete. (**NOTE:** The :doc:`/development/module_tutorial` explains views further.)

 Here's how we can use the table library to generate our somewhat complex 'view fortunes' page::